 - Vitamin E is a super important antioxidant that is found mostly in the upper layer of your skin – the layer that is blasted by the sun so the natural vitamin e in your skin is also blasted, hence the huge advantage (possibly even the need) to applying it topically via skin care!

 - Vitamin E has actually been shown to reverse premature aging of skin.
-It can repair elastin and collagen damage which has a huge role to play in skin aging (1)
+It can repair elastin and collagen damage which has a huge role to play in skin aging (1).
+So add it to your anti aging regime

 - It also protects from premature aging!
 Because sun damage is one of the main causes of skin aging (bla bla we all know this…) this property of vitamin e oil is amazing.
 Your usual sunscreen is still needed, but vitamin e adds additional protection deeper within skin – the use of this oil should be mandatory!